 Like Aurora, Aphria has surpassed $500 million in market cap, continuing to rise after gaining over 300 percent a year ago.

-Cannabis stocks have the potential to continue riding the wave of 2016 for the rest of this year as Canada’s legislation moves forward.
-That said, understand the risks.
+Cannabis stocks have the potential to continue riding the wave of growth as Canada’s legislation moves forward.
+That said, it’s still important to understand the risks.
 The stocks mentioned here, for example, are traded on the OTC Markets and not subject to stringent reporting requirements.
 There are many competitors — and more emerging all the time — and all of the companies have limited histories, so don’t get too high on the news and go too easy on your due diligence.